Hong Kong protests make bankers fret over offshore yuan role

 Still, the reforms have not been quick enough to spark any sudden rush to relocate from Hong Kong to the mainland, but there could be more discussion in board rooms after events over the past week.

-“These protests, if they continue, may force companies to have a serious rethink on that issue,” said the head of yuan currency trading at a U.S. bank in Hong Kong.
+“These protests, if they continue, may force companies to have a serious rethink on that issue,” said the head of yuan currency trading at a U.S. bank. in Hong Kong.
+(Editing by Simon Cameron-Moore)